take4mats/sendgrid-receiver-aws/README.md

     - create S3 bucket
     - create CloudFront distribution with S3 bucket static web hosting

+3. *Docker* is required on your local machine before executing `sls deploy`.
+This is because you need to bundle required pip module by using docker environment.

-3. set up serverless components
+4. set up serverless components
     ```sh
     npm install -g serverless
     npm install